release-argus/Website/content/en/docs/Legal/privacy-policy.md

 United Kingdom

-If you are a resident in the United Kingdom, the "data controller" of your personal information is Hymenaios.
-Hymenaios has appointed Joseph Kavanagh to be its representative in the UK.
-You can contact them directly regarding the processing of your information by Hymenaios, by email at Joseph@kav.io, by visiting https://josephkav.io/, by phone at +447891593411, or by post
+If you are a resident in the United Kingdom, the "data controller" of your personal information is Argus.
+Argus has appointed Joseph Kavanagh to be its representative in the UK.
+You can contact them directly regarding the processing of your information by Argus, by email at Joseph@kav.io, by visiting https://josephkav.io/, by phone at +447891593411, or by post
 to:

 31 Heather Way